cguenther0929/dual_freezer_monitor/README.md

 ### VERSIONS ###
 * v0.0.1 -- This code base compiles.
 The next step will be to load it onto a board so it can be tested.

 * v0.1.0 -- Ready to be deployed, however, the trip points shall first be adjusted.

 * v1.0.0 -- Temperature threshold were updated.

+* v1.0.1 -- Updated to allow the user to set the trip point via the CLI.